 Email copywriting techniques for increased persuasion and better conversion

 Up till now, we covered email copywriting in pretty broad strokes.
-Here is a more detailed explanation on how to go about creating a compelling email messages your readers won’t be able to resist.
+Here is a more detailed explanation of how to go about creating a compelling email message your readers won’t be able to resist.

 1. Create a clear and concise subject line.

 We have already discussed this, but what you should also keep in mind are the ingredients of a great subject line.
 Also, the content of your message should match your subject line.
 If you have promised your audience something in the subject, it has to be there once they click and open your email.

 Otherwise, not only will your click-through rate dwindle, but it may also affect your open rate since you haven’t delivered what you have promised.
 Also, be specific.
 For example, “19 New Ways You Can Grow Your Online Business Today” will be a lot more effective than “New Trends for Online Businesses Owners”, which is pretty bland.

 2) Make your greetings personal

 The opening line we use for greeting is typically included as preview text recipients can see next to the email subject line in their inboxes.
 This means it can be used to add more info and relevancy that will make more people open your email.
 The opening line is also the first bit of content your reader will see inside your email (you can call it a second first impression).